11 VR Startups Tackling Enterprise Applications

 This next startup made it into our recent article on “11 Examples of Grocery Store Technology“.
 If you like shopping online, then you’re really going to love shopping in virtual worlds.
 Founded in 2009, Chicago startup InContext Solutions has raised $42.5 million so far from investors that include AMD (NASDAQ:AMD) and Intel (NASDAQ:INTC) to develop virtual reality retail analytics and simulations.
 Their platform allows companies to create and modify in-store concepts and observe how consumers react to them in realistic VR simulations.

-While this technology is used by bricks-and-mortar stores to improve store designs, it’s not a far stretch for them to offer up virtual stores next.
+While this technology is used by brick-and-mortar stores to improve store designs, it’s not a far stretch for them to offer up virtual stores next.

 Virtual Reality for Advertising

 Virtual environments will not seem like the real world unless there are ads plastered all over the place.
 That’s why Santa Monica startup Vertebrae has taken in $10 million in funding to develop a native advertising platform for VR that lets content producers monetize their content.
 The term “native” refers to the fact that the ads will integrate seamlessly into VR environments in much the same way they do in the real world.
 If you want to purchase a Vive to check out what native ads look like, here’s a good deal from HTC (see what we did there?):

 MBAs, please take note.
 There’s a new business case here for a “VR add blocking startup”.
 You’re welcome.

 Virtual Reality for Streaming Video